devzendo/transputer-emulator/README.md

 In one terminal window...

-$ cd IServer/client-examples/hello2
+$ cd IServer/client-examples/hello-world-iserver
-$ tmasm  -b hello2.bin -l hello2.lst hello2.asm
+$ tmasm -b hello.bin -l hello.lst hello.asm
-Pass 1: Creating model from 233 macro-expanded line(s)
+Pass 1: Creating model from 245 macro-expanded/included line(s)
 End of Pass 1: Checking for unresolved forward references Pass 2: Updating model with 0 pass 2 section(s)
 End of Pass 2
-Writing binary file hello2.bin
+Writing binary file hello.bin
 Start address 0x8000006F
-End address 0x80000147
+End address 0x80000162
-Writing listing file hello2.lst
+Writing listing file hello.lst

-$ iserver hello2.bin
+$ iserver hello.bin
 (does not return)

 In second terminal window...
 $ temulate
-$
+$ (automatically returns, as the 'terminate' instruction is the last executed in hello.asm)

 The first terminal window should now show:
-$ iserver hello2.bin
+$ iserver hello.bin
 hello world
 (still does not return)
 Ctrl-C <<- you'll have to interrupt it.